 BMJ is committed to ensuring that all good quality research is published.
 Our article transfer service helps authors find the best journal for their research while providing an easy and smooth publication process.
 If authors agree to transfer their manuscript, all versions, supplementary files and peer reviewer comments are automatically transferred; there is no need to resubmit or reformat.

 Articles submitted to JITC are subject to peer review.
 The journal operates single anonymised peer review whereby the names of the reviewers are hidden from the author; this is the traditional method of reviewing and is the most common.
 For more information on what to expect during the peer review process, please refer to BMJ Author Hub – after submitting.
+For more information on what to expect during the peer review process and about the journal’s appeals policy, please refer to BMJ Author Hub – after submitting.
 BMJ requests that all reviewers adhere to a set of basic principles and standards during the peer-review process in research publication; these are based on the COPE Ethical Guidelines for Peer Reviewers.
 Please refer to our peer review terms and conditions policy page for further information.

 BMJ is committed to transparency.
 Every article we publish includes a description of its provenance (commissioned or not commissioned) and whether it was internally or externally peer reviewed.
 Plagiarism is the appropriation of the language, ideas, or thoughts of another without crediting their true source and representation of them as one’s own original work.
 BMJ is a member of CrossCheck by CrossRef and iThenticate. iThenticate is a plagiarism screening service that verifies the originality of content submitted before publication.
 BMJ runs manuscripts through iThenticate during the peer review process.
 Authors, researchers, and freelancers can also use iThenticate to screen their work before submission by visiting www.ithenticate.com.